 Officials also recommend using a space heater that automatically turns off if it's knocked over.

 Christmas trees and candles are two of the most dangerous components to holiday fires, authorities say.
 One out of every 22 Christmas tree fires results in death.

 Officials say if families use a live Christmas tree they should make sure it remains watered and that it's not located too close to a space heater.
 Artificial trees should come with a label that states it's fire resistant, and tree lights should be in good working order.

 Other tips include not running an electrical cord under carpets, rugs or furniture, and they should not be run out a window.

 All decorations should be at least 3 feet away from an open flame.
-Candles should not be left lit and unattended.
-And officials say LED lights should be used as they produce less heat.

 Local exterminators have advice as well.
 They say small animals can get into attics and chew on wires, which can start a fire.